SpeccyX - ZX Spectrum Next Handheld

 The Game Controls

-When it comes to the D-Pad and the 4 game buttons, I decided to simply use Nintendo DS D-pad and button assemblies.
-These can be found on Ebay for a couple of ££'s and as you can imagine with a Nintendo device they feel perfect for the job.
+When it comes to the D-Pad and the four game buttons, I decided to simply use the Nintendo DS D-Pad and button assemblies.
+These can be found on eBay for a couple of ££'s and as you can imagine, with a Nintendo device, they feel perfect for the job.

 A

-The D-Pad and the 2 buttons ("A" and "B") map to the Kempston joystick.
-With 2 additional buttons ("X" and "Y") above that map to the "Enter" and "Space" keys.
-What if the game doesn't support a Kempston joystick I hear you say?
-There is an additional slide switch to the right of the Green M1 button which toggles the D-Pad/"A" & "B" buttons between Kempston and Sinclair which should cater for most games.
+The D-Pad and the two buttons ("A" and "B") map to the Kempston joystick.
+With 2 additional buttons ("X" and "Y") above that map to the "Enter" and "Space" keys, What if the game doesn't support a Kempston joystick, I hear you say?
+There is an additional slide switch to the right of the Green M1 button that toggles the D-Pad/"A" & "B" buttons between Kempston and Sinclair, which should cater for most games.

-Anybody who is familiar with the Spectrum Next (and earlier Spectrums) will know the menus in the OS are driven by the cursor keys, however by installing this nifty driver made by Paul Land the D-Pad (in Kempston mode) can be used to navigate the menus and load games instead of the traditional Spectrum cursor keys.
+Anyone who is familiar with the Spectrum Next (and earlier Spectrums) will know the menus in the OS are driven by the cursor keys; however, by installing this nifty driver made by Paul Land The D-Pad (in Kempston mode) can be used to navigate menus and load games instead of the traditional Spectrum cursor keys.

 The Screen

 This is where things get complicated!
-As the SpeccyX is based on the Specturm Next and because it must also be compatible with the Spectrum Next FPGA core/firmware I am constrained by the 2 video outputs of the Next, namely VGA and HDMI.
+As the SpeccyX is based on the Spectrum Next and because it must also be compatible with the Spectrum Next FPGA core/firmware, I am constrained by the two video outputs of the Next, namely VGA and HDMI.
 Having these 2 options for connecting the handheld to a small LCD screen should make things easy (in theory).
-The reality though is a little more challenging.
+The reality, though, is a little more challenging.

 VGA

-Finding a small VGA LCD (5 Inch or less) that can display a minimum of 640x480 is tricky.
-For a start, most of these (4:3) screens have a lot of weight to them and tend to be a little on the power-hungry side - not good for a battery driven handheld.
-Once a reasonably sized screen has been found, the likelihood is that the image will not be displayed correctly and will most likely not be centred on the screen.
-This is due to the Next not generating a VGA signal that these small screens can digest.
+Finding a small VGA LCD (5 inches or less) that can display a minimum of 640x480 is tricky.
+For a start, most of these (4:3) screens have a lot of weight to them and tend to be a little on the power-hungry side, which is not good for a battery-driven handheld.
+Once a reasonably sized screen has been found, the likelihood is that the image will not be displayed correctly and will most likely not be centered on the screen.
+This is due to Next not generating a VGA signal that these small screens can digest.
 Of all the screens I have tried that feature VGA inputs, none of them have been acceptable.

-Sure, it's possible to sort the image out via the built-in screen menu's that allow fine tuning of the vertical/horizonal positioning but this isn't ideal when you have to do this every time you turn the device on.
+Sure, it's possible to sort the image out via the built-in screen menus that allow fine tuning of the vertical and horizontal positioning, but this isn't ideal when you have to do this every time you turn the device on.
 There must be a better option.

 HDMI

-Thankfully the Next also has HDMI output too and this is more tolerant of small LCD's.
-After testing different screens I settled on a 5 Inch screen I found on Ebay which also came with a HDMI driver board:
+Thankfully, the Next also has HDMI output, which is more tolerant of small LCDs.
+After testing different screens, I settled on a 5-inch screen I found on eBay, which also came with an HDMI driver board.

 5" HDMI